-Fort Smith directors look to update Water Utilities fee schedule; developers concerned about large rate increase
+Fort Smith Directors look to update Water Utilities fee schedule; developers concerned about large rate increase

-FORT SMITH -- Residential developers and several city directors voiced concern Thursday for proposed fee increases in water utilities, noting the size and immediacy if they are approved.
+FORT SMITH -- Residential developers and several city directors voiced concern Thursday about proposed water utility fee increases, noting the size and immediacy if they are approved.

 Utilities Director Lance McAvoy said the department's internal auditor in 2020 found certain fees weren't being collected and others were outdated.
 A plan to look at and prioritize those fees was delayed in 2020 due to the covid-19 pandemic, he said.